Somyot Poompanmoung: Career

-The National Police Policy Committee, on 20 August 2014, promoted Somyot to be the tenth Commissioner-General of the Royal Thai Police, replacing Pol.
-Gen. Adul Sangsingkeo who was removed from the office by National Council for Peace and Order on 24 May 2014.
+The National Police Policy Committee, on 20 August 2014, promoted Somyot to be the tenth Commissioner-General of the Royal Thai Police, replacing Adul Sangsingkeo who was removed from the office by National Council for Peace and Order on 24 May 2014.

 Somyot retired as the Commissioner-General of the Royal Thai Police from 1 October 2015.

 Member of National Legislative Council

 Following the military coup of 22 May 2014, Somyot was appointed to the National Legislative Council (NLC).
 Members are required to reveal their assets and properties to determine if they are "unusually rich".
 Somyot and his wife's net worth was reported to be about 355 million baht (roughly US$11 million).
 One government critic said that this raised "...questions about how a lifelong career in the public service could have made him a millionaire."